 FABulous Win!
-How ‘Dark Horse’ Saab Gripen Outclassed Rafale & Super Hornet To Clinch FAB’s Fighter Jet Deal
+How ‘Dark Horse’ Saab Gripen Outclassed Rafale & Super Hornet To Clinch FAB’s Fighter Deal

 The first two serial production Gripen E fighters, called F-39 Gripen by the Brazilian Air Force (FAB), are now in the South American country of Brazil.
 The Gripens were formally inducted by the Brazilian Air Force (FAB) on April 22.

-The two aircraft arrived in the country earlier this month at the port of Navegantes and on April 6, flew from Navegantes International Airport to the Gripen Flight Test Center (GFTC) at Gavião Peixoto, in the State of São Paulo, marking their first flight in the country.
+The two aircraft arrived in the country earlier this month at the port of Navegantes and, on April 6, flew from Navegantes International Airport to the Gripen Flight Test Center (GFTC) at Gavião Peixoto in the State of São Paulo, marking their first flight in the country.

-The two serial production jets, with tail numbers FAB4101 and FAB4102, will remain at GFTC until they obtain the military type certificate from the FAB’s Industrial Fostering and Coordination Institute (IFI) and the Swedish Military Aviation Safety Inspectorate (FLYGI).
+The two serial production jets, with tail numbers FAB4101 and FAB4102, will remain at GFTC until they obtain the military-type certificate from the FAB’s Industrial Fostering and Coordination Institute (IFI) and the Swedish Military Aviation Safety Inspectorate (FLYGI).

 Then the two aircraft will be transferred to the Jaguar Squadron, based at the Anápolis Air Base, State of Goiás.